hananali2023/nc-education-dashboard/README.md

 ## Overview

 An interactive data visualization dashboard analyzing the relationship between school funding, student diversity, and academic achievement across all 100 North Carolina counties.
-Built with D3.js, the dashboard links a choropleth county map, a racial demographics bar chart, and scatter plots — all updating simultaneously when a county is selected.
+Built with D3.js, the dashboard links a choropleth county map, a racial demographics bar chart, and scatter plots which all updates simultaneously when a county is selected.

 **Research Question:** Does diversity correlate with academic achievement and school funding in North Carolina public schools?